ZenyaIse/Cities-Skylines-Total-Autobudget/README.md

 Set the maximum value of police budget.

 *Note*\
-Mod is trying to set the budget value so that there is at least one patrol car waiting in each of the police stations.
+Mod is trying to set the budget value so that there is at least one patrol car waiting in each of the police stations, and at least one police helicopter waiting in each of the heli depots.

 ### Fire service and Disaster response